Allergies in dogs can be a frustrating and confusing problem because symptoms take on many different forms.

 When the liver, kidneys and digestive tract become unable to release toxins from the body, other organs will attempt to do the job.
 The largest organ in the body, the skin, will begin to show the impact of the toxins as it attempts to eliminate them.
 Allergy symptoms including hot spots, itchy and inflamed ears and red, itchy skin, are merely symptoms of a larger problem that has already developed in the liver, kidneys and digestive tract.

-“Allergies are of gut origin unless proven otherwise” says Dr Eddy Beltram, DVM, of the Blair Animal Hospital in Ottawa.
-“Lungs, feet, ears, and skin are the tip of the iceberg.
+Dr Beltram, DVM, of the Blair Animal Hospital in Ottawa goes on to say, “Lungs, feet, ears, and skin are the tip of the iceberg.
 The problem is in the bowel.”

 Why Conventional Treatment Doesn’t Solve Anything.